-Buildings and public art give us a real sense of how the city has grown as well as commemorating our past, present and future.
+Buildings and public art show how the city has grown, commemorating our past, present and future.

 An annual festival held in Christchurch and Banks Peninsula to celebrate the heritage of our district.

 Resource consent is required for demolition or relocation of, and some alterations to, heritage items scheduled in the Christchurch District Plan.

 A history of women's suffrage in Christchurch and information on the Kate Sheppard Memorial.